justindannguyen/carsharing-react-native-redux-app/README.md

 # Carsharing application using react-native and redux.
 ## About
-Justin are from Java background and he also know little bit about:
+[Justin](https://github.com/justindannguyen) are from Java background and he also knows little bit about:
 + Dev native app with android.
 + Dev single page webapp with reactjs or angular 4.
 + Dev hybrid app with ionic + cordova native plugin.

-And he read few comparision posts on internet about ionic vs react-native.
+And he reads few comparision posts on internet about ionic vs react-native.
 But he wants to have his own feeling...

 ## Libraries